Chapter 16 : Mandrakes and Post Owls

 ‘You know I like puns.’

 ‘You mean the bathroom and the airing cupboard?
 And the bathroom lock is broken.
-And as much as I love you, I’m not sure putting up shelves in an airing cupboard is entirely advisable.’
+And as much as I love you, not the airing cupboard.’

 p.s the quote 'if at first you don't succeed, try, try, try again' is, I believe, from the popular legend of Robert the Bruce, although I doubt that he ever said that and therefore I don't really have much of a concrete origin for the quote. but it's a good maxim to live by. trust me.